Matthew-Mar-GH/Button-Lab/README.md

-# This is Button Lab, a simple JS Exercise created in VS Code.
+# Button Lab, a simple JS Exercise created in VS Code.
 Updates infrequent at best.